Countdown to Graduation

 Last Week of Shop & Final Shop Exams

-Make them proud!
-Seniors, your vocational textbooks, tools, and equipment (i.e. Cosmo kits) are all due on the day of your shop's final exam.
-All technology equipment must be returned by May 16th.
+Seniors, your vocational textbooks, tools, and equipment (e.g., Cosmo kits) are all due on the day of your shop's final exam.
+All technology equipment must be returned by Friday, May 15th.

 Last Day of Co-Op